-Our mission is to erect a lasting tribute, which will form a place to reflect, a trip down memory lane, so for some this will be a memorial at Peninsula Barracks, which was the ancestral home of the Green Jackets.
+Our mission is to erect a lasting tribute, which will form a place to reflect, a trip down memory lane, so for some this will be a memorial at Peninsula Barracks, which was and is the ancestral home of the Green Jackets.

-Sadly in 1986, the barracks closed its gates as a Military home to the service personnel of the Royal Green Jackets; the Soldiers marched for the last time through the gates to a barracks outside of Winchester which was to be a shared residence; with other Regiments.
+Sadly in 1986, the barracks closed its gates as a Military home to the service personnel of The Royal Green Jackets; the Soldiers marched for the last time through the gates to a barracks outside of Winchester which was to be a shared residence; with other Regiments.

-From 1958 until 2007 the Green Jackets and latterly named the Royal Green Jackets have sustained losses both on home ground and in theatre (operations worldwide).
+From 1958 until 2007 the Green Jackets and latterly named The Royal Green Jackets have sustained losses both on home ground and in theatre (operations worldwide).

 172 families have borne their losses without ceremony and with dignity.
 For them they have memories and the knowledge that their loved ones died proud to be counted as a member of the family of the Green Jackets.